Digital Nomad Life in Potsdam, Germany

 What residency documents or visas did I need if I will be in Potsdam for a while?

 "If you are planning to stay in Potsdam for an extended period, you will need to secure the appropriate visa or residency permit.
 The type of visa or permit you need depends on your nationality, the purpose of your stay, and how long you plan to stay.
 If you are a citizen of the European Union, European Economic Area, or Switzerland, you do not need a visa to enter or stay in Germany.
 However, if you plan to stay for more than three months, you must register your residence at the local Residents' Registration Office (Einwohnermeldeamt) in Potsdam.
 If you are a non-EU citizen, you will need a visa to enter Germany.
 If you plan to stay for more than 90 days, you will need a long-stay visa or a residence permit.
 The type of visa or permit you need depends on the purpose of your stay, such as studying, working, or family reunification.
 To apply for a visa, you must contact the German embassy or consulate in your home country before you travel to Germany.
 You will need to provide various documents, such as a valid passport, proof of health insurance, proof of financial resources, and documents related to the purpose of your stay (such as a university admission letter for a student visa).
 Once you arrive in Potsdam, you must register your residence at the local Residents' Registration Office within two weeks.
 If you have a long-stay visa, you must also apply for a residence permit at the Foreigners' Registration Office (Ausländerbehörde) in Potsdam.
-Please note that the exact requirements may vary, so it's important to check the latest information from the German embassy or consulate in your home country," said one expat who made the move to Potsdam.
+Please note that the exact requirements may vary, so it's important to check the latest information from the German embassy or consulate in your home country," said one person in Potsdam.

 Get Quote